davestewart/nuxt-content-assets/README.md

 ### Image size

-You can add image size hints to the generated images.
+You can add image size hints to the generated images via attributes, style, or the URL.

 To add `style` aspect-ratio: